flipperdevices/flipperzero-firmware/subghz/protocols/x10/README.md

 ![Details of x10 code](./x10-details.png)

 ## Validation
-NOTE: As an Amazon Associate I (CodeAllNight) earn from qualifying purchases from the amzn.to links below.
+NOTE: As an Amazon affiliate I (CodeAllNight) earn from qualifying purchases from the amzn.to links below.

 The code was tested with the "X10 Camera Control System Remote Control Model CR12A" which you can purchase from https://amzn.to/3issZPs and should also be compatible with signals from https://amzn.to/3QEF7cM